-1. Sustainability Highlights 2021/2022
+Sustainability Highlights 2022/2023

-- Continued to deliver the sustainable actions and targets set out in MTVH Our Sustainable Future, and 2030 Action Plan. - Issued our first Annual Sustainability Update Report, showing progress against our sustainability targets and introducing new targets. - Successfully issued £250m EMTN in July 2021. - Sustainable Financing Framework issued our first Use of Proceeds report.
-This report demonstrates how we have allocated £165.9m towards sustainable projects at MTVH, with the SPO provided by Sustainalytics. - Reduction of CO2 emissions from our offices, community centres and communal energy supplies by 25% from our 2020 benchmark and 9% from 2021. - Benchmarked our scope 1, 2 & 3 emissions at 401,837t CO2e. - Early adopters of the Future Home Standards, with one development set to achieve a 20% reduction in emissions through enhanced building fabric specifications, air-source heat pumps and solar photovoltaics on each house (reducing demand from the National Grid). - Working with Pocket Power (utilities switching firm), we have helped our customers collectively save over £53,000 by switching utility/household suppliers. - We have awarded contracts worth £3.3m to Small and Medium Enterprises (SMEs). - Received over £77K cash donations from our suppliers as part of their social value contributions. - £103,000 of in-kind funding has been invested in community projects revitalising 26 community green spaces and gardens. - Implemented new leadership and management programmes, specifically designed to develop managers and leaders at MTVH for the benefit of our colleagues and residents. - Launched our Mental Health and Well-being policy to establish, promote and maintain the mental health and well-being of all colleagues. - Introduced our colleague recognition programme MTVHs Value in Practice (VIP) awards, looking to thank our colleagues who bring MTVH values to life.
+- Continued to deliver the sustainable actions and targets set out in MTVH Our Sustainable Future, and 2030 Action Plan. - Issued our Annual Sustainability Update Report, showing progress against our sustainability targets and introducing new targets. - Sustainable Financing Framework issued our 2023 Use of Proceeds report.
+This report demonstrates how we have allocated the full £250m raised via the 2021 EMTN issue, towards sustainable projects at MTVH. - Sustainable Housing Certificate 2023 refresh.
+Ritterwald improved the MTVH rankings to Frontrunner for Social and Governance and Ambassador for the Environmental criteria. - Reduction of CO emissions from our offices, community centres and communal energy supplies by 12%. - Benchmarked Scope 1, 2 and 3 emissions at 57,949t CO2 e (based on Equipoise data) - Early adopters of the Future Home Standards, with one development set to achieve a 20% reduction in emissions through enhanced building fabric specifications, air-source heat pumps and solar photovoltaics on each house (reducing demand from the National Grid). - Implemented new leadership and management programmes, specifically designed to develop managers and leaders at MTVH for the benefit of our colleagues and residents. - Launched our Mental Health and Well-being policy to establish, promote and maintain the mental health and well-being of all colleagues. - Introduced our colleague recognition programme MTVHs Value in Practice (VIP) awards, looking to thank our colleagues who bring MTVH values to life.

-2. Executive Summary
+Executive Summary

-Our Approach to sustainability
+Our Approach to Sustainability

 Metropolitan Thames Valley ('MTVH' the trading name for the Thames Valley Housing Association Group) is a significant owner of property in the United Kingdom and as such has a leading role in meeting not only the UK but world targets for increased Sustainability and the reduction of CO2 emissions.
-This will positively impact the lives of our current tenants and stakeholders and the society in which we live, as well as having a positive impact on the lives of future generations.
+This continues to positively impact the lives of our current tenants and stakeholders and the wider society in which we live, as well as having a positive impact on the lives of future generations.
 The key themes of sustainability and ESG (Environmental, Social and Governance) are all at the core of what we do as a business and is part of our DNA.

-The period 2021/22 has seen the increased profile of organisations such as MTVH and its peer group supporting change in the way we work as employers, landlords, developers and responsible citizens.
+The period 2022/23 has seen the increased profile of organisations such as MTVH and its peer group supporting change in the way we work as employers, landlords, developers and responsible citizens.

 The Board and senior management team of MTVH fully understand and appreciate the issues and the steps that the business can take to support the changes that we as a society need to make.
 We are responsible as leaders to support change and will engage with colleagues, residents and stakeholders as we start on this journey.
-We have appointed various dedicated Sustainability roles across the business which are co-ordinated in our Sustainability Forum, chaired by the CFO, which leads the business on this journey and which will champion and encourage MTVH to be a more sustainable organisation.
+We have appointed various dedicated Sustainability roles across the business which are co-ordinated in our Sustainability Committee, chaired by the CFO and including the Board champion as a member.
+The Committee leads the business on this journey and which will champion and encourage MTVH to be a more sustainable organisation.

-The Board have adopted the Sustainability Strategy and Action Plan and there have been year on year reductions in our Scope 1 and 2 emissions where we are in control, and we have third party (Inspired Energy) validation and certification of the actions that we have taken to date.
-The Use of Proceeds Report was issued with a SPO from Sustainalytics.
+The Board have adopted the Sustainability Strategy and 2030 Action Plan and there have been year on year reductions in our combined Scope 1 and 2 emissions where we are in control, and we have third party (Inspired Energy) validation and certification of the actions that we have taken to date.
+The Use of Proceeds Report was issued updated for 2023.